-Project Description Update and implement the Metropolitan Transportation Plan (MTP) • for the Monterey Bay Metropolitan Planning Region, in accordance with FAST Act/BIL/IIJA regulations and using performance based planning.
+Update and implement the Metropolitan Transportation Plan (MTP) for the Monterey Bay Metropolitan Planning Region, in accordance with FAST Act/BIL/IIJA regulations and using performance based planning.
 AMBAG, SCCRTC, TAMC, SBtCOG, Caltrans, transit agencies (MST and SC METRO) coordinate and cooperatively develop the region's MTP (also see WE 624.)
 The MTP consists of a regional vision, policies and goals, transportation improvement projects and a financial forecast.
 The development and adoption of the MTP is a multi-year project with an expected adoption date of June 2026.
 AMBAG's performance based planning (WE 622) and programming (WE 641) process work in concert with performance management (WE 610) to ensure that the regional decisionmaking process selects and programs projects and monitors the project's progress made on performance measures.
-Project Products Vision, goals, objectives, performance measures, draft revenue projections, draft project cost estimates, education materials, data collection for forecast, charts, graphs, etc. Federally Eligible Tasks All tasks listed below and deliverables are federally eligible.
-Previous Accomplishments Past accomplishments include updated vision, goals and performance measures, Draft/Final 2045 MTP/SCS, virtual public workshops and presentation at technical/stakeholder meetings, and Draft/Final EIR.
-Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.
+Vision, goals, objectives, performance measures, draft revenue projections, draft project cost estimates, education materials, data collection for forecast, charts, graphs, etc. All tasks listed below and deliverables are federally eligible.
+Past accomplishments include updated vision, goals and performance measures, Draft/Final 2045 MTP/SCS, virtual public workshops and presentation at technical/stakeholder meetings, and Draft/Final EIR.
+Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.
 Increase the safety of the transportation system for motorized and non-motorized users.
 Increase the security of the transportation system for motorized and non-motorized users.
 Increase the accessibility and mobility of people and for freight.
-Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
+Enhance the integration and connectivity of the transportation nuters assessed between mades assets and furisht with FAST Act/BIL/IIJA regulations and using performance based planning.
+AMBAG, SCCRTC, TAMC, SBLCOG, Caltrans, transit agencies (MST and SC METRO) coordinate and cooperatively develop the region's MTP (also see WE 624.)
+The MTP consists of a regional vision, policies and goals, transportation improvement projects and a financial forecast.
+The development and adoption of the MTP is a multi-year project with an expected adoption date of June 2026.
+AMBAG's performance based planning (WE 622) and programming (WE 641) process work in concert with performance management (WE 601) to ensure that the regional decisionmaking process selects and programs projects and monitors the project's progress made on performance measures.
+Vision, goals, objectives, performance measures, draft revenue projections, draft project cost estimates, education materials, data collection for forecast, charts, graphs, etc. All tasks listed below and deliverables are federally eligible.
+Past accomplishments include updated vision, goals and performance measures, Draft/Final 2045 MTP/SCS, virtual public workshops and presentation at technical/stakeholder meetings, and Draft/Final EIR.
+Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.
+Increase the safety of the transportation system for motorized and non-motorized users.
+Increase the sacurity of the transportation system for motorized and non-motorized users.
+Increase the accessibility and mobility of people and for freight.